itsarisid/university/Advance Module/Automated Marketing.md

   Create logical “next steps” for your prospects and leads.
 Create hyper-targeted follow-ups that reflect your target’s demographics, interests and behavior to maximize conversions

 - ##### Well-Integrated
-  The Marketing Automation Tool is a powerful marketing automation platform that integrates with the OpenEduCat platform to deliver a seamless and smooth in-app experience.
+  The Marketing Automation Tool is a powerful marketing automation platform that integrates with the IIWI platform to deliver a seamless and smooth in-app experience.

 ### Beautiful, Engaging, Professional Emails
 Create beautiful marketing emails with powerful templates and rich content.
 Enhance your email campaigns with built-in templates, customizations and a variety of third party APIs.